31 releases (11 breaking)

 You should maintain a toolbox, and choose the best tool for your task at hand. https://seekstorm.com/blog/vector-search-vs-keyword-search1/

 Keyword search is just a filter for a set of documents, returning those where certain keywords occur in, usually combined with a ranking metric like BM25.
-A very basic and core functionality, that is very challenging to implement at scale with low latency.
+A very basic and core functionality is very challenging to implement at scale with low latency.
 Because the functionality is so basic, there is an unlimited number of application fields.
 It is a component, to be used together with other components.
-There are uses cases which can be solved better today with vector search and LLMs, but for many more keyword search is still the best solution.
+There are use cases which can be solved better today with vector search and LLMs, but for many more keyword search is still the best solution.
 Keyword search is exact, lossless, and it is very fast, with better scaling, better latency, lower cost and energy consumption.
-Vector search works with semantic similarity, returning results within with a given proximity and probability.
+Vector search works with semantic similarity, returning results within a given proximity and probability.

 If you search for exact results like proper names, numbers, license plates, domain names, and phrases (e.g. plagiarism detection) then keyword search is your friend.
-Vector search on the other hand will bury the exact result that you are looking for among a myriad results that are only somehow semantically related.
+Vector search, on the other hand, will bury the exact result that you are looking for among a myriad of results that are only somehow semantically related.
 At the same time, if you don’t know the exact terms, or you are interested in a broader topic, meaning or synonym, no matter what exact terms are used, then keyword search will fail you.

 - works with text data only